 For example, if you’re buying a property costing £300,000, your Stamp Duty bill would be £5,000, rising to £15,000 if the property you’re purchasing cost £500,000.

-If you’re not planning to buy before the end of March next year, normal Stamp Duty rates will apply.
+Now that the end of June deadline has passed, normal Stamp Duty rates will apply for first-time buyers.
 These mean that if the price of the property you’re buying is £300,000 or less, you won’t have to pay any Stamp Duty.
 If the property costs more than £300,000 but less than £500,000, you will be charged 5% on the portion above £300,000.

 For example: If your home costs £270,000, you won’t be charged Stamp Duty.
 If your home costs £325,000, then you pay nothing on the first £300,000, and 5% on the remaining £25,000 (as £25,000 of your purchase price falls into the 5% band) leaving you with a Stamp Duty bill of £1,250.

 If the property price is over £500,000, you’ll follow the rules for people who’ve bought a home before and the first £300,000 of your property won’t be exempt from Stamp Duty.
 That means, for example, that if the property you’re buying costs £600,000, you’d pay £20,000 in Stamp Duty.

 If you buy an additional property after the Stamp Duty holiday ends, whether as a second home or as a buy-to-let investment, which is worth £40,000 or more, then you’ll be charged 3% extra on top of the normal Stamp Duty rates.

 This means Stamp Duty charges are tiered as follows: